A Hierarchical Error Framework for Reliable Automated Coding in Communication Research: Applications to Health and

-Comprehensive analysis of 5,000 MTSamples cases across five LLM architectures provides empirical confirmation of the Hierarchical Error Distribution Law.
-Systematic examination of 1,469 baseline error cases reveals a predictable three-layer error structure that aligns precisely with our theoretical predictions.
-Knowledge-layer errors dominate the error distribution at 58.4\%, manifesting primarily as specialty boundary confusion (44.8\% of total errors) and domain terminology gaps (19.7\% of total errors).
+Systematic examination of 1,469 baseline error cases (from the 1,000-case Qwen-2.5-72B subset, which produced 293 baseline errors, combined with errors from the other four models' 1,000-case subsets) reveals a predictable three-layer error structure that validates the Hierarchical Error Distribution principle.
+Knowledge-layer errors dominate at 58.4\%, manifesting primarily as specialty boundary confusion (44.8\% of total errors) and domain terminology gaps (19.7\% of total errors).
 These errors reflect fundamental limitations in domain-specific conceptual understanding that form the foundation of specialized task performance.

 Reasoning-layer errors constitute the secondary tier at 39.6\%, characterized by contextual analysis failures (28.0\% of total errors) and logical inference limitations.
 These errors emerge when knowledge foundations are insufficient to support sophisticated reasoning processes required for boundary judgment and contextual interpretation in specialized domains.
 Complexity-layer errors represent minimal impact at 2.0\%, involving difficulties in processing structurally complex information that become relevant only after knowledge and reasoning foundations are established.